 It is the first living Swiss tradition to have been recognised by UNESCO.

-Since the “dawn of time” or most probably since the 17th century, the Confrérie des Vignerons has ended its general assembly with a parade.
 From the city where the Saint Martin church looms above, its members, followed by the winegrowers and many curious spectators, proceed along the streets of Vevey to the lake where a frugal banquet awaited all.
 Music, song and dance punctuate this joyful procession that made a stop in the small squares and under the windows of notable citizens.
 In the course of the 17th and 18th centuries, the parade grows.
 Musicians participate, small figurines called “marmousets” are carried in a procession. and young people play the roles of Bacchus, god of wine, and Ceres, goddess of grain and harvest.

 Already, all the region is abuzz, it becomes a must to attend this joyful “pourmenade”.
 Given the constant increase of its cost, it already begins to take place only every three, then six years.